breach-report/breachreport-api/docs/01-before-using-api.md

 To get the API key, you need to register at Breach Report portal.

-To register a Breach Report account:
+To create a Breach Report account:

 1. Go to the [Breach Report signup page](https://breachreport.com/portal/login).
 2. Enter your credentials and click **Sign Up**.
-3. Confirm your account using the link in the confirmation email.
+3. Confirm your account by using the link in the confirmation email.
 4. After signing up, you can log in and generate your API key identifier.

 <p align="center">